xmartlabs/xmartlabs.github.io/_posts/2017-06-16-the-tale-behind-dreamsnap-and-bender-or-how-to-compete-with-forge-google-facebook-and-apple-and-stay-alive.md

 ---

-Since we started playing with Machine Learning at Xmartlabs, we didn't imagine we will live in a kind of soap opera world with all kind of joys and sorrows.
+Since we started playing with Machine Learning at Xmartlabs, we didn't imagine we would live in a kind of soap opera world with all kind of joys and sorrows.
 Looking ahead, we experienced and learned a lot while validating our ideas.
 So in this post we are gonna talk about what [Dreamsnap](https://getdreamsnap.com) and [Bender](https://github.com/xmartlabs/Bender) are and our journey through their inception.

 # Dreamsnap